19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

+16% of the Total Wages; and

+(b)

-16% of the total amount of the employee’s wages for the month; and
+$90 and 0.18 of the difference between the Total Wages and $750.

-An amount equal to the sum of $90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $90 and 0.18 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$74.475 and 0.2171 of the difference between the total amount of the employee’s wages for the month and $750; and
+$74.475 and 0.2171 of the difference between the Total Wages and $750; and

+(b)

+$90 and 0.18 of the difference between the Total Wages and $750.

-An amount equal to the sum of $90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $90 and 0.18 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$55.80 and 0.1504 of the difference between the total amount of the employee’s wages for the month and $750; and
+$65.10 and 0.1756 of the difference between the Total Wages and $750; and

-An amount equal to the sum of $90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.

 (b)

-$90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.

-(b)

-$90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+$90 and 0.18 of the difference between the Total Wages and $750.

-(b)

-$90 and 0.18 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $90 and 0.18 of the difference between the Total Wages and $750.

 Exceeding $1,200 but not exceeding $1,500